 way as family and friends.
 Couples we support tell us that counselling provides the only time in which they feel

 safe enough to honestly talk to one another about thoughts and feelings.
-The CBUK freephone Helpline on 0800 02 888 40 can help you to find counsellors or bereavement support services in your local area.
+Our freephone Helpline on 0800 02 888 40 can help you to find counsellors or bereavement support services in your local area.

 You can share experiences by going to a group to meet other families whose child has died.
 Child Bereavement

-UK runs groups in Buckinghamshire, or contact The Compassionate Friends for groups
+UK runs parent groups in some of our centres around the UK, or contact The Compassionate Friends for groups

 throughout the UK.

 “Meeting other parents who are also going through the devastating loss of a child has shown us that some of the difficult emotions that we feel are ‘normal’ and it has helped enormously to know we are not alone.”

 It might help to share stories over the telephone with others who have “been there” with the free Child Death

 Helpline on 0800 282 986.
 This is available for anyone affected by the death of a child.
 It is staffed by volunteers all

 of whom are bereaved parents.

 Grief can be exhausting, and you may feel helpless and overwhelmed at times.
 It may not feel important to look after yourself physically, but this can help in managing the impact of grief.
 Emotional pain shows in physical ways, such as sleep and appetite problems, or physical aches and pains.
 Having a routine, getting social support from other people, exercise, and managing sleep and diet are all ways to maintain your physical wellbeing.
 These can help to reduce stress, anxiety and isolation, and give you more energy to be able to focus on what is most important to you.